The application: an overview

 Hello!
 Thanks for thinking of applying to Wellesley.
 Each year we accept a small number of transfer students for entrance in September or January.

-As a transfer student, you’re integrated into an existing class and have the same opportunities and privileges as your classmates, including financial aid and guaranteed housing.
+As a transfer student, you’re integrated into an existing class and have the same opportunities and privileges as your classmates.
 In order to receive a Wellesley College degree as a transfer student, you must complete at least two years (16 units) of coursework at the College.

 Who can apply as a transfer student?

 Incoming sophomores and juniors

 The Board of Admission expects to see at least two full semesters of course work completed at another college or university for transfers.
 Therefore, only incoming sophomores and juniors are eligible to apply.
 If you’re 24 or older, or a mother or U.S. veteran, see our Davis Degree Program for nontraditional-age students.

 From accredited private or public U.S. institutions